Employing Apprentices – Key Things Employers Need to Know

 However, if an appropriate apprentice agreement is not used an apprentice can be found to be employed on a ‘traditional contract of apprenticeship’.
 This makes it significantly more difficult for employers to dismiss should they wish to do so.
 Traditional contracts of apprenticeship cannot usually safely be terminated prior to the end of the fixed term and if they are, any damages for breach of contract are potentially much greater than would usually be the case for ordinary employees.
 This protection is in addition to the usual employment law rights.

 If your organisation is taking on an apprentice, you should contact Kingfisher Professional Services Ltd as we can assist you by providing an apprentice agreement where required.
-It’s important to bear in mind that an apprenticeship agreement will now usually need to be provided to the apprentice on or before the first day of employment, this is because there was a change in April to the timing of when new starters must be provided with ‘written particulars of employment’.
+It’s important to bear in mind that an apprenticeship agreement will usually need to be provided to the apprentice on or before the first day of employment.

-Longer term, it may be worth bearing in mind that once an apprentice is past the first year of their apprenticeship, and they are aged 19 or over, then they are legally entitled to the National Minimum Wage for their age group.
-This will be higher than the apprentice rate.
+Bear in mind that once an apprentice is past the first year of their apprenticeship, and they are aged 19 or over, then they are legally entitled to the National Minimum Wage for their age group.

 If you have an employment law matter you would like assistance with, please do not hesitate to contact Kingfisher Professional Services Ltd as we are happy to help.